daniel620/Trustworthy-GNN-for-Financial-Time-Series/README.md

 - `train.ipynb`: Main script to run the experiment, including constructing graph, analyzing sparsity, training graph neural networks, and explaining the output.
 - `dataset_analysis.ipynb`: Script to analyze the dataset, including trend plot, stationarity test, stationarization using log differencing, correlation matrix, mutual information and time lagged analysis.
+- `agent.ipynb`: Script to show the usage of automated decision process where, by initializing an agent from the Agent class, the agent will provide valuable insights on your selected stock, including predicted price, estimated average return rate and volatility, attribution analysis and hedging suggestions.

 ### Running Locally